-As at 31st March, 2023, the group maintained a 3.14:1 ratio of men and women in the workforce.
-The group will strive to maintain gender diversity when recruiting and selecting key management and other personnel across the group's operations.
+As at 31st March, 2024, the group maintained a 2.82:1 ratio of men and women in the workforce (including senior management).
+The group will strive to maintain gender diversity when recruiting and selecting senior management and other personnel across the group's operations.